samotari/paynoway/README.md

 * Please do not use this app to double-spend against merchants without their explicit consent.
 * A successful double-spend is not guaranteed - use at your own risk.
 * You are responsible for creating a backup of your private key(s).
 Without a backup, if you delete the app or lose your device, your funds will be permanently lost.

+## How to test a payment system

+Follow these steps to test a payment system against a double-spend:
+* Open the send view in the app
+* Scan a QR code that contains either a payment request (e.g "bitcoin:ADDRESS?amount=0.00000123") or just an address
+* If just an address was scanned above, then enter a non-zero amount to send
+* Choose your fee rate (number of sats per vbyte)
+* Press the blue "Pay" button to send a payment transaction
+* Wait for the target merchant PoS to receive the unconfirmed transaction
+* Press the red "Return" button to send the double-spend transaction
+* Wait for one of the above transactions to confirm

+Please consider adding the results of your double-spending tests to the [Double-spending results](https://github.com/chill117/double-spending) repository.

+## How does a double-spend work?

+This app uses the Replace-by-fee (RBF) feature of Bitcoin to replace (ie. double-spend) unconfirmed transactions.
+First, a payment transaction is sent with the target merchant's payment system as the recipient.
+Then a second, double-spend transaction is created and sent.
+This second transaction invalidates the first transaction by consuming at least one of the first transaction's inputs.
+The recipient of the double-spend transaction is your internal wallet address in the PayNoWay app.
+For more information about double-spending, please see [Double-Spending Made Easy](https://degreesofzero.com/talks/double-spending-made-easy/) - the slides used during a presentation about this topic.

 ## Requirements